Starman7312/internet_radio/README.md

 • Download both files in the **Internet Radio** folder:

-• If using git, run this via command line:
+• If using git, run this via command line to download and run:

     git clone https://github.com/Starman7312/internet_radio

+Then:

+    cd internet_radio/Internet Radio

+Then (Windows Only):

+    python radio.py

+Then (Linux etc.):

+    python3 radio.py

 Otherwise, manually download:
     • Make sure to have both the **radio.py** and **stations.py** files in the same folder (as radio is dependant on stations)